Conscious Culture Health Psychology Fellowship

 Post-Doctoral Level Training

-Conscious Culture Psychology Inc. is now offering training opportunities for Postdoctoral Psychology Assistants.
-Psychology Assistants are professionals who earned a doctorate degree in psychology, educational psychology, or an education degree that specializes in counseling psychology or educational psychology from a nationally-accredited school.
-They are registered with the California Board of Psychology that requires one year of direct supervised professional experience by a licensed psychologist after obtaining the doctoral degree.
-Psychology Assistants have pre-doctoral clinical experience under supervision during their training including 1500 required hours of full-time clinical experience.
+Postdoctoral fellows are professionals who earned a doctorate degree in psychology, educational psychology, or an education degree that specializes in counseling psychology or educational psychology from a nationally-accredited school.
+The California Board of Psychology requires one year of direct supervised professional experience by a licensed psychologist after doctoral degree completion to obtain a license to practice.
+Fellows have pre-doctoral clinical experience under supervision during their training including 1500 required hours of clinical experience.

 APPIC Member